makersacademy/acebook-rails-template/docs/problem-breakdown.md

 I want to be sure that only I can update my posts.
 ```

+The following not implemented as update option only available to user who added post (confirmed with PO)
+  - see a helpful error message if they try to update another user's post

 1. DB migration to associate a user to many posts
     - add `user_id` as foreign key to `posts` table
     - add `belongs_to :user` into Post model